 Again, there are a lot of choices out there, but both Google Drive and Evernote have features that every writer can use (and will be discussed below), and they’re available on computers and mobile devices so they’ll never be out of reach.
 Play around until you find something you’re comfortable with!

-Regardless what where you write, here are three ways the cloud will help make your writing efforts that much smoother.
+Regardless of where you write, here are three ways the cloud will help make your writing efforts that much smoother.

-Do you save files to USB thumbdrives?
+Do you save files to USB thumb drives?
 It’s hard to believe we ever did such things, isn’t it?
-If you’re writing in the cloud, though, this all goes the way of carrying around CDs or floppy disks or – gasp! – even folders and binders full of printouts.
-Today, you can start writing, have it saved automatically, and pick it up whenever and wherever you want.
+If you’re writing in the cloud, though, this all goes the way of carrying around CDs or floppy disks or – gasp! – even folders and

 “But that’s not a problem,” you say.
 “I write on my laptop, and that’s portable.
 I can already take that anywhere!”